saikrishnayadav764/Stopwatch/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities

-- When the **Start** button is clicked, then the Stopwatch should start running
+- When the **Start** button is clicked, then the Stopwatch will start running
-- When the **Stop** button is clicked, then the Stopwatch should stop running
+- When the **Stop** button is clicked, then the Stopwatch will stop running
-- When the **Reset** button is clicked, then the Stopwatch should be reset to zero
+- When the **Reset** button is clicked, then the Stopwatch will be reset to zero
 </details>

 <details>